-- (i) UCI rules will apply, as indicated above. - (ii) The following applies during competition and also during familiarisation sessions and official training: - Helmets must be approved by a recognised testing authority.

-- The helmet must fit the athlete properly and the chin strap must be properly adjusted to ensure a secure fit.
+- (i) UCI rules will apply, as indicated above. - (ii) The following applies during competition and also during familiarisation sessions and official training: - Helmets must be approved by a recognised testing authority. - The helmet must fit the athlete properly and the chin strap must be properly adjusted to ensure a secure fit.
 Hats or caps may be worn under the helmet so long as the helmet still fits correctly.
-Technical Officials may check helmets upon entry to transition to ensure compliance with this rule; - An alteration to any part of the helmet, including the chin strap, or the omission of any part of the helmet, including an outer cloth cover, is prohibited; - The helmet must be securely fastened at all times when the athlete is in possession of the bike, which means from the time they remove their bike from the rack at the start of the bike leg, until after they have placed their bike on the rack at the finish of the bike leg, except as described in the bullet point below.
+Technical Officials may check helmets upon entry to transition to ensure compliance with this rule; - An alteration to any part of the helmet, including the chin strap, or the omission of any part of the helmet, including an outer cloth cover, is prohibited;

+- The helmet must be securely fastened and cannot touch the locking mechanism of the helmet while the athlete is in possession of the bike, which means from the time they remove their bike from the rack at the start of the bike leg, until after they have placed their bike on the rack at the finish of the bike leg, except as described in the bullet point below.
+(Penalty: Stop and Go to correct).
 The penalty for cycling without a helmet or with the helmet not fastened is Disqualification. - If an athlete moves the bike off the course through disorientation, or for reasons of safety, or the need to carry out mechanical repairs or to conduct personal toilet the athlete may not unfasten or remove the helmet from the head until after he/she has moved outside the boundary of the bike course route and has dismounted the bike; and he/she must fasten the helmet securely on the head before returning onto the bike course route or before remounting the bike (whichever is the earlier).
 (Penalty: Disqualification)